nabeekha/Regex-tutorial/Develop/gist-template.md

 - 's' Dot (.) will match characters including newline

 ### Grouping and Capturing
+Grouping and character classes are useed to group multiple expressions togetther and define a set of characters to match, respectively.

+Grouping involvs the following:
+- Parentheses are used for grouping characters or expressions together.

+Character Classes:
+- Square brackets are used to define a character class

 ### Bracket Expressions
+These are also known as character classes and are used to define a set of characters to match.
+Here are some examples of bracket expressions for HTML
+- Negation: matches any non-digit character

 ### Greedy and Lazy Match
+- 'Greedy' involves matching the longest possible string.
+Greedy behavior involves the Greedy quantifier telling the engine to match instances of the subpattern
+- 'Lazy' matching is done with the shortest possible string.
+This is done by appending a question mark to the end of a regular quantifier.
+This tells the engine to match as few of the quantified tokens as needed

 ### Boundaries